-- 1. Navigate to Discovery & Inventory > Cloud Service Provider Inventory. - 2.
-Change the default filter (top left) for Include terminated instances to Yes. - 3.
-Optionally, filter the Last known state column to show only Terminated.
+- Go to the Cloud Service Provider Inventory page (Inventory > Virtual Devices > Cloud Service Provider Inventory). - 2.
+Change the default filter (top left) for Include terminated instances to Yes.

-- 4. Optionally, use other filters, such as Instances reported in an appropriate period, or the Instance type and Instance region columns, to narrow your search for this instance. - 5.
+- 3. Optionally, filter the Last known state column to show only Terminated. - 4.
+Optionally, use other filters, such as Instances reported in an appropriate period, or the Instance type and Instance region columns, to narrow your search for this instance. - 5.
 Check the Image ID column to identify the original image from which this instance was launched (you may need to drag this column out of the column chooser). - 6.
 Through your AWS console, identify this AMI, and inspect its software load and resulting license impacts.